 What insurance carriers does DHA accept?

-There are thousands of medical insurance companies that could potentially serve our patients and DHA works with the vast majority of them.
+There are thousands of medical insurance companies.
+DHA works with the vast majority of them.

 What do I do if I am on Coumadin?